AMN-SHK/UnibotFM/data/nlu.md

 - Transport available
 - transport
 - other transport available
+- travelling to college
+- how to get to college
+- transportation
+- transport way
+- Whats the best transport system to reach the college
+- Are the roads safe to get to the college
+- How many possible routes are there to reach the campus

 ## intent:bus_service
 - Bus service
-- Does college provide bus service?
+- Does college provide bus service
-- Pickup Point for Bus service?
+- Pickup Point for Bus service
-- Which is the nearest bus stop from the college?
+- Which is the nearest bus stop from the college
-- What is the bus pickup and bus timing?
+- What is the bus pickup and bus timing
 - Bus timing
 - Can I know about bus service
 - timing for bus
 - timings for bus
 - can i get to know what are the available travelling facilities in the campus
 - travelling facility from campus
-- What is the bus pickup and bus timing?
+- What is the bus pickup and bus timing
+- transportation facility
+- is there bus service available
+- from locations bus is available
+- Does the college provide bus system

 ## intent:bus_fees
 - How much [fees for bus service](bus_fees)